 “They have shut down their engine,” Hemi said, “which does not tell us anything.”

-“Well how the fuck were they supposed to respond?”
+“Well, how the fuck were they supposed to respond?”
 Percy asked Hemi.

 “Can he just ping us back?” asked Cassandra.

 “I am not sure the Gnat has an active sonar system like that,” said Hemi.
 “We could ping them again?
 It would let them know we are not going anywhere.”
 He looked over at Percy.